Templum/rabbitmq-connector/README.md

 setup to work with OpenFaaS as described there.
 Further within [connector-cfg.yaml](./artifacts/connector-cfg.yaml) there are values that need to be override with your Rabbit MQ setup, they are marked with `replace_me`.

-### Docker

-The required file to deploy OpenFaaS RabbitMQ connector can be found under `artifacts`.
-It assumes that OpenFaaS was deployed using this [script](https://github.com/openfaas/faas/blob/master/deploy_stack.sh).
-The [docker-compose.yml](./artifacts/docker-compose.yml) ships with an
-RabbitMQ node and an producer, you might want to remove them.
-If you want to use an existing Rabbit MQ setup make sure to override `RMQ` accordingly.

 ## Bug Reporting & Feature Requests

 Please feel free to report any issues or Feature request on the [Issue Tab](https://github.com/Templum/rabbitmq-connector/issues).